General enquiries: 0800 326 5559

 As well as providing a 12-month complimentary aftercare programme, many drug and alcohol rehabs in Bradford also work to prepare patients for life after treatment.

-This is achieved by creating a relapse prevention plan filled with documents and worksheets that you can refer back to after you leave rehab.
+This is achieved by creating a relapse prevention plan filled with documents and worksheets that you can refer back to after you finish your rehabilitation programme.

 Some of the most effective relapse prevention techniques are listed below.